HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 }
 ```

 Hmm, while this works fine it is probably a bit difficult to wrap your head around.
-Even if you fully understand what it does (we don't expect you to, at this stage) it is easy to make a mistake, for instance, by forgetting to include a `return` somewhere.
+Even if you fully understand what it does (don't worry if you don't) it is easy to make a mistake, for instance, by forgetting to include a `return` keyword somewhere.

 Luckily, this code can be rewritten to be much simpler, using async/await: